Skip to main content

 Strategy tips

-#- Submitting the form without a valid handwritten signature.
+• Submitting the form without a valid signature or omitting the signature altogether.

 Examples (What are examples for Form I-694?)